doshprompt/angular-frontload-data/README.md

 # angular-frontload-data

-> Bundle your mostly immutable remote data into angular constant(s) at build-time.
+> Bundle your mostly immutable remote data sources into angular constant(s) at build-time.

+Basically allows your app to pre-load dynamic constant data at runtime, avoiding any race conditions during the bootstrap phase.
 It outputs a non-minified (prettified) version of the file by default, unless explicitly turned off.

 ## Install